If I’m missing anything, please comment below or message me!

-Rose Theater– Family Memberships are $105/year including 4 tickets to each regular season show.
+Rose Theater– Family Memberships start at $95/year including 4 tickets to each regular season show.

 Staycation/Hotel– Plan a time with your family to stay at a hotel (swim in the pool), eat out, and visit all the things you normally wouldn’t visit.
 The Holiday Inn Downtown has an indoor waterpark that’s perfect for kids.

-Strategic Air Command & Aerospace Museum– Prices range from free-$12/per person and open 7 days a week.
+Strategic Air Command & Aerospace Museum– Prices range from free-$14/per person and open 7 days a week.

 Tickets to Event via Omaha Performing Arts– All types of performances for all ages- check the schedule.